Fizeau's measurement of the speed of light in air

-In 1848−49, Hippolyte Fizeau used a toothed wheel apparatus to perform an absolute measurement of the speed of light in air.
+From 1848 to 1849, Hippolyte Fizeau used a toothed wheel apparatus to perform absolute measurements of the speed of light in air.

-Subsequent experiments performed by Marie Alfred Cornu in 1872–76 improved the methodology and made a more accurate measurement.
+Subsequent experiments performed by Marie Alfred Cornu from 1872 to 1876 improved the methodology and made more accurate measurements.

 Fizeau's determination of the speed of light

-In 1848–49, Hippolyte Fizeau determined the speed of light between an intense light source and a mirror 8,633 meters distant.
+In 1848–49, Hippolyte Fizeau determined the speed of light using an intense light source at the bell tower of his father's holiday home in Suresnes, and a mirror 8,633 meters away on Montmartre.
 The light source was interrupted by a rotating cogwheel with 720 notches that could be rotated at a variable speed several times a second.
 (Figure 1) Fizeau increased the rotation speed of the cogwheel until light passing through one notch of the cogwheel would be completely eclipsed by the adjacent tooth.
 At 12.6 rotations per second, the light was eclipsed.
 At twice this speed (25.2 rotations per second), it was again visible as it passed through the next notch.
 At 3 times the speed it was again eclipsed.
 Given the rotational speed of the wheel and the distance between the wheel and the mirror, Fizeau was able to calculate a value of 2 × 8633m × 720 × 25.2/s = 313,274,304 m/s for the speed of light.
-Fizeau's value for the speed of light was about 5% too high.
+Fizeau's value for the speed of light was 4.5% too high.
 The correct value is 299,792,458 m/s.
-It was difficult for Fizeau to visually estimate the intensity minimum of the light being blocked by the adjacent teeth, Other sources of error include the measurement of the distance from the wheel to the mirror, and the measurement of the speed of rotation of the wheel.
-Fizeau's paper appeared in Comptes Rendus Hebdomadaires de scéances de l’Academie de Sciences (Paris, Vol. 29 [July–December 1849], pp. 90–92).
+It was difficult for Fizeau to visually estimate the intensity minimum of the light being blocked by the adjacent teeth.
+Other sources of error include the measurement of the distance from the wheel to the mirror, and the measurement of the speed of rotation of the wheel.
+Fizeau's paper appeared in Comptes Rendus Hebdomadaires de séances de l’Academie de Sciences (Paris, Vol. 29 [July–December 1849], pp. 90–92).